Near-Optimal Algorithms for Making the Gradient Small in Stochastic Minimax Optimization: Abstract

 \section{Abstract}

 We study the problem of finding a near-stationary point for smooth minimax optimization.
-The recent proposed extra anchored gradient (EAG) methods ~\cite{yoon2021accelerated,lee2021fast} achieve the optimal convergence rate for the convex-concave minimax problem in deterministic setting.
+The recently proposed extra anchored gradient (EAG) methods achieve the optimal convergence rate for the convex-concave minimax problem in the deterministic setting.
 However, the direct extension of EAG to stochastic optimization is not efficient.
 In this paper, we design a novel stochastic algorithm called Recursive Anchored IteratioN (RAIN).
-We show that the RAIN achieves near-optimal stochastic first-order oracle complexity for stochastic minimax optimization in both convex-concave and strongly-convex-strongly-concave cases.
+We show that the RAIN achieves near-optimal stochastic first-order oracle (SFO) complexity for stochastic minimax optimization in both convex-concave and strongly-convex-strongly-concave cases.
+In addition, we extend the idea of RAIN to solve structured nonconvex-nonconcave minimax problem and it also achieves near-optimal SFO complexity.